syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/03.compute/docs.en.md

 ## Overview

-SysEleven Stacks Compute Service is built on the OpenStack Nova project.
+SysEleven Stack's Compute Service is built on the OpenStack Nova project.
 It manages the life-cycle of compute instances in your environment.
 Its responsibilities include spawning, scheduling and decommissioning of virtual machines on demand.

 You can manage your compute instance both via our public [OpenStack API](../../02.Tutorials/02.api-access/docs.en.md) endpoints, as well as using the [Dashboard](https://cloud.syseleven.de/).